Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_slides.md

 - Docker Compose

-    > Compose is a tool for defining and running multi-container Docker applications.
+    > a tool for defining and running multi-container Docker applications.

-- According to documentation
+---

+## What is Docker?
+3/3

 > Docker is an open platform for developing, shipping, and running applications.

-- We use definition from documentation.

 ---